 As discussed previously, many rural schools, single or multi-storied, are constructed with the aim of accommodating teaching and learning activities and adoption of hazard resilient features during their construction is normally not extensive.
-There structures may not be able to withstand strong wind and strong current of a cyclone or strong shaking of an earthquake.
-However, with suitable strengthening techniques to the wall and the roof, these structures can be made more durable.
+With suitable strengthening techniques to the wall and the roof, these structures can be made more durable.